 Why I Recommend Lima One

 Lima One Capital offers fix-and-flip loans for real estate investors with no flipping experience.
-They do require inexperienced borrowers to have a minimum credit score of 660 and the financed property can’t have significant rehab needs, such as structural damage repair.
+They do require inexperienced borrowers to have a minimum credit score of 660.
+Also the financed property can’t have significant rehab needs, such as structural damage repair.

-With rates starting at 7.5% for fix-and-flip loans, they don’t have the lowest interest rates or fees on our list of hard money lenders.
-Additionally, their maximum loan amount is limited to 70% of the ARV, which means that you may need to be prepared to pay for a larger proportion of the repairs out of pocket.
+Starting at 9.6% for fix-and-flip loans, they don’t have the lowest interest rates or fees on our list of hard money lenders.
+Additionally, their maximum loan amount is limited to 75% of the ARV, which means that you may need to pay for a larger proportion of the repairs out of pocket.

 Investing ExperienceNone required